jfcorugedo/spring-oauth2-samples/README.md

 # spring-oauth2-samples
 Some sample projects using Spring OAuth 2

+First of all start the spring boot application.

+The authorization server has only one client configured.
+Rigth now only two methods can be used to obtain an access token.

 #Resource owner password-based grant
 To obtain an access token usign `password` grant type do the following command: